On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Convergence Analysis

 \paragraph{The ILQR algorithm is a generalized Gauss-Newton algorithm} From a high-level perspective, the ILQR algorithm consists in linearizing the function $\augtraj:\ctrls\rightarrow \traj(\initstate, \ctrls)$ that encapsulates the dynamics, taking a quadratic approximation of the costs~$\cost$ around the current trajectory $\states =\augtraj(\ctrls) $ and minimizing the resulting approximation with an additional regularization.
 Formally, as previously observed by~\cite{sideris2005efficient, roulet2019iterative}, the ILQR algorithm is then computing

 where $\lin_\augtraj^{\ctrls}$ and $\qua_\cost^{\augtraj(\ctrls)}$ are the linear and quadratic approximations of, respectively, the control in $\horizon$ steps around $\ctrls$ and the total costs around $\augtraj(\ctrls)$ as defined in the notations.
-Equation~\ref{eq:rggn_oracle} clearly reveals that the ILQR algorithm amounts to a regularized generalized Gauss-Newton algorithm~\cite{diehl2019local}.
-However, while a naive implementation of a generalized Gauss-Newton method would have a computational complexity per step of the order of $O((\horizon \dimctrl)^3)$, i.e., a cubic complexity with respect to $\horizon$ the ILQR and the IDDP algorithms have a linear complexity with respect to the horizon $\horizon$ as stated in~\eqref{eq:time_cost}.
+Equation~\ref{eq:rggn_oracle} clearly reveals that the ILQR algorithm amounts to a regularized generalized Gauss-Newton algorithm~\citep{diehl2019local} implemented by a dynamic programming procedure exploiting the structure of the problem.